wolveix/satisfactory-server/README.md

 - Copy the config data from the wiki into the respective files
 - Right-click each of the 3 config files (Engine.ini, Game.ini, Scalability.ini)
 - Go to Properties > tick Read-only under the attributes

+## Rootless

+If you'd prefer to run the container as a non-root user, just pass your preferred user to the container using Docker's own user implementation (e.g. `--user 1000:1000`).
+Do note that the container will print a warning for this, and this may permissions-related issues.

 ## Known Issues